This blog started out as a zero-waste blog, tracking my progress and implementing sustainable changes to my everyday routine.

 What has changed is my relationship with waste.
 While I am still conscious of the waste I put out in the world, I will no longer stick to a zero-waste rule for a simple reason: it drove me crazy.

-Having zero-waste as limiting factor rather than an ideal was a mindset I needed to shake in order to keep to sustainable changes while adjusting to a new lifestyle.
+Having zero-waste as limiting factor rather than an ideal was a mindset I needed to shake in order to facilitate sustainable changes while adjusting to a new lifestyle.

 Sustainability in every way is one of the driving factors of my life and as I learn and grow, the meaning of sustainability will vary and change.

-That being said, 2021 is a year I will dedicate to sharing sustainable practices of a big city girl.
+That being said, this year I will dedicate to sharing sustainable practices of a big city girl.
 My lifestyle now is a different one, the way I implement my values has evolved and I can’t wait to bring you a long.

 Buckle up, it’s gon’ be a wild ride!